 - Streaming Platform: HBO Max

 The best Christopher Nolan movie on the list has arrived.
-In Inception, there are different layers that exist in the world of dreams.
-The deeper a layer goes in the subconscious of a person, the more they have a stretched experience.
-One if goes too deep can end up in a bottomless pit.
+In Inception, different layers exist in the world of dreams.
+The deeper a layer goes in a person’s subconscious, the more they have a stretched experience.
+However, one who goes too deep can end up in a bottomless pit.

-Leonardo DiCaprio is seen playing the role of Dom Conn, a thief that is blessed with a rare ability to enter the dream of various people.
-He steals secrets from their subconscious and this made him an important part of the corporate world.
+Leonardo DiCaprio is seen playing the role of Dom Conn, a thief blessed with a rare ability to enter the dream of various people.
+He steals secrets from their subconscious, making him an important part of the corporate world.

-But, as we know that everything comes with a cost so, this also costs him the things he loves.
+But, as we know, everything comes with a cost, so this also costs him the things he loves.
 Cobb is offered a chance of redemption when he has got the task of implanting an idea in someone’s mind.
-If he succeeds then, this would be a perfect crime but his enemy knows his every move.
+If he succeeds, this would be a perfect crime, but his enemy knows his every move.

 8. Blade Runner 2049 (2017)